-Ann Reinking is a dancer, actress and choreographer renowned for her extensive work in Broadway productions and film.
+Ann Reinking is a dancer, actress and choreographer renowned for her extensive, award-winning work in Broadway productions and film.
 Following early classical ballet training with San Francisco Ballet, Ms. Reinking moved to New York at age 16 to study on scholarship with Joffrey Ballet.
 The lure of the theater found her making her debut in Cabaret (1969), followed by Coco (1969).

 After an award-winning turn in Over Here!
 (1974), Ms. Reinking garnered her first Tony Award® nomination for her portrayal of Joan of Arc in Goodtime Charley (1975).
 The following year, she stepped into the role of Cassie in A Chorus Line.
 In 1977, Ms. Reinking was tapped once again as a replacement, this time as Roxie Hart in Chicago, a role she would revive twenty years later.
 Ms. Reinking’s second Tony Award® nomination came for Dancin’ (1978), Fosse’s free-form salute to Broadway gypsies.